 Trend #3: Increased Complexity in Banking Infrastructure

 In 2019, over 70% of financial companies suffered a cybersecurity attack, more than any year previously.
-A quick look at what today’s banks are dealing with, uncovers:
+A quick look at what today’s banks are dealing with uncovers:

-Outdated legacy systems: The cost and the risks associated with maintaining legacy infrastructure is huge, and yet most banks can’t phase this reliance out of existence.
+Outdated legacy systems: The cost and the risks associated with maintaining legacy infrastructure are huge, and yet most banks can’t phase this reliance out of existence.
 Critical data and applications are often housed in legacy systems, leaving bank employees forced to handle inefficient and outdated processes as part of their day-to-day work.